Gabriel-Mesq/TwitterBot/README.md

 24/10/22:

 * The bot now has a 69% chance of replying to a tweet (Previously it would reply to 100% of the user's tweets)

+25/10/22:

+*The bot is now able to do song recommendations.
+To do so:
+  * Mention the bot
+  * Have the word "music" anywhere on the tweet